Topend Sports Logo

 The grippiness of the underside of the skis also differ.
 Classical skis are waxed to make them tackier, while the skis used for freestyle events are more slipperier.

 The composition of the ski poles has changed over time.
-Manufacturers first experimented with the use of graphite and carbon fibre to make poles lighter and easier to maneuver.
+Manufacturers first experimented with the use of graphite and carbon fiber to make poles lighter and easier to maneuver.
 Changes to the composition of the skis also have resulted in thinner and lighter skis.
 With less drag skiers are able to go faster with more control.

 Related Pages